 The beautiful flower colors have made these geranium species a popular choice for gardens.

-True geraniums grow best in full sun but also appreciate part shade, in the afternoon
+True geraniums grow best in the full morning sun but also appreciate partial shade in the afternoon.
+Afternoon shade will benefit most cranesbill in hot climates.

 The best sites for these plants are those where they receive early morning sunlight and light shade in the afternoon.